Ashton20271/ep-not-focused-on-window-bypass/README.md

-Credit to https://github.com/Dumpster-Fire-Devs/Better-EP for some code
+Credit to https://github.com/Dumpster-Fire-Devs/Better-EP for insperation